StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 // Creating a child span.
 You need a identifier for this span inside the code
-// we will use the value 'RDS Table' but this does not matter. const rdsDatabaseTable = tracer.startSpan(
+// we will use the value 'RDS Table' but this doesn't matter. const rdsDatabaseTable = tracer.startSpan(
     'RDS Table',
     undefined,